Gödel's incompleteness theorems: History

 After Gödel published his proof of the completeness theorem as his doctoral thesis in 1929, he turned to a second problem for his habilitation.
 His original goal was to obtain a positive solution to Hilbert's second problem.
 At the time, theories of natural numbers and real numbers similar to second-order arithmetic were known as "analysis", while theories of natural numbers alone were known as "arithmetic".

 Gödel was not the only person working on the consistency problem.
 Ackermann had published a flawed consistency proof for analysis in 1925, in which he attempted to use the method of ε-substitution originally developed by Hilbert.
 Later that year, von Neumann was able to correct the proof for a system of arithmetic without any axioms of induction.
 By 1928, Ackermann had communicated a modified proof to Bernays; this modified proof led Hilbert to announce his belief in 1929 that the consistency of arithmetic had been demonstrated and that a consistent proof of analysis would likely soon follow.
 After the publication of the incompleteness theorems showed that Ackermann's modified proof must be erroneous, von Neumann produced a concrete example showing that its main technique was unsound.

 In the course of his research, Gödel discovered that, although a sentence asserting its falsehood leads to paradox, a sentence that asserts its non-provability does not.
-In particular, Gödel was aware of the result now called Tarski's indefinability theorem, although he never published it.
-Gödel announced his first incompleteness theorem to Carnap, Feigel, and Waismann on August 26, 1930; all four would attend the Second Conference on the Epistemology of the Exact Sciences, a key conference in Königsberg the following week.
+In particular, Gödel was aware of the result later called Tarski's indefinability theorem, although he never published it.
+Gödel announced his first incompleteness theorem to Carnap, Feigl, and Waismann on August 26, 1930; all four would attend the Second Conference on the Epistemology of the Exact Sciences, a key conference in Königsberg the following week.